 Standardized Test Scores

-Our rigorous class work prepares our students well for the standardized tests that they are required to take.
-We are very proud of the fact that our students consistently score the highest in the entire area (Ionia County plus Fowler and Pewamo-Westphalia).
+Our rigorous coursework prepares our students well for the standardized tests that they are required to take.
+We are very proud of the fact that our students consistently score the highest in the area (Ionia County plus Fowler and Pewamo-Westphalia).
 Over 95% of our graduating students go on to college.
-Our elementary and junior high students are tested with MAPS tests; juniors and seniors take the ACT.
+Our elementary and middle school students are tested with MAP tests; juniors and seniors take the ACT.

-Elementary and junior high students are tested three times a year using MAPS Testing.
+Elementary and middle school students are tested three times a year using MAP Testing.
 Student MAP testing results are reported in RIT scores (short for Rasch Unit).
 A RIT score is an estimation of a student’s instructional level and also measures student progress or growth in school.

 At St. Patrick School, our students are tested in the following subjects: